tudorcebere/personal_blog/_posts/2020-07-04-Python typing features.markdown

   return {name: sum(grades)/len(grades)}
 {% endhighlight %}

 At a glance, when you are reading about `func` for the first time, you cannot be sure of the types of the arguments at all, nor about the return type.
-If there are docstrings or documentation available, we need to grind through the code to understand the possible behaviors of the function.
+If there are no docstrings or documentation available, we need to grind through the code to understand the possible behaviors of the function.

 {% highlight python %}